 This article tells you general information on what to do and not to do in a courtroom.

-This article tells you what happens if you can't pay on a debt; what kind of income is protected from creditors; and more.
-This article was written...
+This article tells you what happens if you can't make payments on a debt and what kind of income is protected from creditors.

 This article tells you about protections you have as a debtor against those trying to collect on a debt.
 This article discusses only individual con...